Etendue: In free space

-Conservation of etendue
+Conservation

 The etendue of a given bundle of light is conserved: etendue can be increased, but not decreased in any optical system.
 This means that any system that concentrates light from some source onto a smaller area must always increase the solid angle of incidence (that is, the area of the sky that the source subtends).
 For example, a magnifying glass can increase the intensity of sunlight onto a small spot, but does so because, viewed from the spot that the light is concentrated onto, the apparent size of the sun is increased proportional to the concentration.